Today, I set up these inspired by farmhouse drop cloth curtains.

 I love this idea from my sister, Melissa at Silver Creek Cottage.

-She uses one of these drop cloths per area that you would use a curtain panel so there is no cutting or sewing involved.
+She uses one of the drop cloths from Walmart per area that you would use a curtain panel.
+So there is no cutting or sewing involved.

 Melissa also uses similar curtain ring clips to hang the drop cloths.
 Fold over the top 12-16 inches and use the ring clips to hang your curtains.